Alan Jackson

-Alan Eugene Jackson (born October 17, 1958) is an American singer-songwriter.
-He is known for performing a style widely regarded as "neotraditional country", as well as penning many of his own songs.
-Jackson has recorded 16 studio albums, three greatest-hits albums, two Christmas albums, and two gospel albums.
+Alan Eugene Jackson (born October 17, 1958) is an American country music singer-songwriter.
+He is known for performing a style widely regarded as "neotraditional country", as well as writing many of his own songs.
+Jackson has recorded 21 studio albums, including two Christmas albums, and two gospel albums, as well as three greatest-hits albums.

 Jackson is one of the best-selling music artists of all time, having sold over 75 million records worldwide, with 44 million sold in the United States alone.
 He has had 66 songs appear on the Billboard Hot Country Singles & Tracks chart; of the 66 titles, and six featured singles, 38 have reached the top five and 35 have claimed the number one spot.
 Out of 15 titles to reach the Billboard Top Country Albums chart, nine have been certified multi-platinum.
 He is the recipient of two Grammy Awards, 16 CMA Awards, 17 ACM Awards and nominee of multiple other awards.
 He is a member of the Grand Ole Opry, and was inducted into the Georgia Music Hall of Fame in 2001.
 He was inducted into the Country Music Hall of Fame in 2017 by Loretta Lynn and into the Nashville Songwriters Hall of Fame in 2018.

+Jackson is known for hits such as “Chattahoochee,” “Livin’ On Love,” “Where Were You (When The World Stopped Turning),” “It’s Five O’Clock Somewhere,” and “Remember When.”

+Jackson announced that he would hold his last concert on June 27, 2026 due to his ongoing battle with Charcot–Marie–Tooth disease.

 Early life

 Jackson was born to Joseph Eugene "Daddy Gene" Jackson (1927–2000) and Ruth Musick "Mama Ruth" Jackson (1930–2017) in Newnan, Georgia, and has four older sisters.
 He and his immediate family lived in a small home built around his grandfather's old toolshed.
 The family is primarily of English descent.
 His mother lived in the home until her death on January 7, 2017.
 He began writing music in 1983.

 Growing up, Jackson listened primarily to gospel music, until a friend introduced him to Gene Watson, John Anderson, and Hank Williams Jr. Jackson attended the local Elm Street Elementary and Newnan High School, and joined the band Dixie Steel after graduation.
+Jackson worked as a construction worker and forklift operator while playing in small clubs across Georgia.
 When he was 27, Jackson and his wife of six years, Denise, moved from Newnan to Nashville, Tennessee, where he hoped to pursue music full-time.
-In 1987, Jackson cut a pre-debut demo album titled New Traditional at Doc's Place in Hendersonville, Tennessee, but it is extremely rare and was only released in Japan.
+In 1987, Jackson cut a pre-debut demo album titled New Traditional at Doc's Place in Hendersonville, Tennessee, but it is extremely rare and was released only in Japan.